Want your teen to be successful? Provide helpful nonfiction books for your high school student!

 Bure uses God’s Word as she explores finding and embracing the “real you,” friendships, conviction, relationships, family, health, beauty and faith in the teenage life.
 Above all, she encourages young ladies to know who they are and have the courage to be authentic as they work toward where they want to go.

 The section on friendship is especially powerful.
 Bure gives strategies for making new friends and solutions to common problems.
 She also lists characteristics of true friends.
 Bure uses many of the same words and ideas as The Man and I do.
-However, her words seem to have more of an impact because our words are seen as a “lesson.”
+However, her words seem to have more of an impact because they are published in a book!

 Additional Nonfiction Book Ideas for Teen Leaders

 Need more ideas?
-Dan Miller of the 48 Days podcast was asked his top book recommendations for teenagers to read.
-His suggestions:
+Dan Miller of the 48 Days podcast was asked his top books for teenagers to read.
+His recommendations:

 *Think and Grow Rich by Napoleon Hill